 Curve Dotch Winery

 Based at the foot of Mt Kakuda, the Curve Dotch Winery is an elegant and truly unique place to visit, resembling a European wine village.
-The winery includes a wine cellar, restaurant and shop and a garden where you can explore and casually enjoy delicious wine and food.
+The winery includes a wine cellar, restaurant, shop and a garden where you can explore and casually enjoy delicious wine and food.

 ［Address] 1661 Kakudahama, Nishigamaku, Niigata City, Niigata Prefecture